-In light of how “the split attraction model” (the term) emerged in part out of a half-baked critique of essentialism, this post delves into how it overlooked preexisting critiques, it didn’t fully reject prescriptivism so much as it just traded one form for another, and at this point, the term is getting used to perpetuate the selfsame problem it was originally devised to combat.
+In light of how “the split attraction model” (the term) emerged, this post delves into how its associated critique overlooked preexisting efforts, neglecting to fully disentangle itself from prescriptivism, and at this point, the term is getting used to perpetuate the selfsame problem it was originally devised to combat.

 If those who created and popularized the term were sincere in their objections to essentialism, then it would have made sense to incorporate preexisting critiques already happening within the ace community.
 In practice, that’s not how it played out, and there are some clues as to why.
 Whatever their true intentions, though, the results are… disappointing.